 quaphobia is an abnormal and persistent fear of water that is beyond a person’s control and often interferes with daily life, confidence & self-esteem.

 For some, even talking about swimming or water related activities can cause a traumatic reaction or a sense of panic even if they are nowhere near water, such is the degree of their fear.

 Aquaphobic adults will tend to avoid swimming whether at their local pool or on a beach holiday and may even fear the water in a shower or bath.

 Aquaphobia often has far reaching effects on the quality of a person’s life, affecting their lifestyle choices both personally and professionally, also their relationships with friends and family.

-Recent research carried out by RLSS UK and UK Academy of Swimming within the United Kingdom revealed that over 14% of the adult population has a fear of water, with a staggering 33% stating they knew at least one person with a “water phobia”.
+Research in 2016 with the RLSS UK and UK Academy of Swimming within the United Kingdom revealed that over 14% of the adult population has a fear of water, with a staggering 33% stating they knew at least one person with a “water phobia”.
 One in four adults are afraid to take part in any form of swimming and over 7% (4 million people) are even afraid of having a bath.
 13.8 million people will not go into a pool due to fear.

-There are five categories of aquaphobia:
+There are 5 ALP categories of Aquaphobia: